Categories and tags on posts are used to help readers locate information in different ways.

 Using Bulk Actions

-You can use the bulk action feature to bulk delete categories at the same time.
+You can use the bulk action feature to bulk delete categories at the same time as follows:

 1. Select the category you need to delete using the checkbox to the left of the category name.